vyos/vyos-documentation/docs/automation/command-scripting.rst

 .. code-block:: none

   #!/bin/sh
-  # This script is executed at boot time after VyOS configuration is fully
+  # This script is executed at boot time after VyOS configuration is fullyßßßß
   # applied.
 Any modifications required to work around unfixed bugs or use
   # services not available through the VyOS CLI system can be placed here.

-.. hint:: For configuration/upgrade management issues, modification of this script should be the last option.
+.. hint:: For configuration/upgrade management issues, modification of these script should be the last option.
 Always try to find solutions based on CLI commands first.